Which Go! Carnivore Dry Recipes Get

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

-Even when you consider the protein-boosting effect of the peas, lentils, chickpeas, alfalfa and flaxseed, this looks like the profile of a kibble containing a significant amount of meat.
+Even when you consider the protein-boosting effect of the legumes and flaxseed, this looks like the profile of a kibble still containing a significant amount of meat.

 Go!
-Fit and Free is a meat-based grain free dry dog food using a significant amount of various meat meals as its main sources of animal protein, thus earning the brand 5 stars.
+Carnivore is a grain-free dry dog food using a significant amount of named meat meals as its dominant source of animal protein, thus earning the brand 5 stars.